hammerheim-game/hammerheim-rules/3-warbands/mercenaries.md

 25 gold crowns to hire
 The archers and hunters of the Old World are famed for their skill, and it is said that they can hit a coin from 300 paces with a long bow.
-In the savage street fights of Hammerheim they snipe at the enemy from the windows of ruined buildings and pick out enemy leaders with their arrows.
+In the savage street fights of Mordheim they snipe at the enemy from the windows of ruined buildings and pick out enemy leaders with their arrows.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |